robhrt7/MCSS/en/index.md

 * low-level OOCSS - two properties for CSS class (.font-size_XL, .margin-t_L)
 * global modificators

-Layer can not exist in some variations of methodology usage, but in big projects this layer allows to deal with styles cloning and to describe rare, non-project conditions, going 'DRY'.
+Layer can be nonexistent in some cases of methodology usage, but in big projects, this layer allows to solve the duplicate styling issue and to describe rare, non-project conditions, going 'DRY'.

 ### Rules
-Third layer styles should be organized in a way to keep layout safe when we get rid of them.
-Losses should be minor e.g. colors, paddings...
+Third layer styles should be organized in a way to keep layout safe when styles are being discarded.
+Losses should be minor e.g. colors, paddings, etc.

 It is allowed to use some of OOCSS classes, two classes for block maximum, for rare, non-project situations: